mukoshi/mukoshi/README.md

 # About Me:
-🌱 I’m currently learning Python, JavaScript
+🌱 I’m currently learning Python and JavaScript

 ## Contact: